Mrs-bonds/karma-lang/README.md

+Simple by default.
+Powerful when needed.
+The core stays boring.
+Advanced features are optional and opt-in.

 # Karma

 Karma is an approachable toolset and language built to simplify development by focusing on clarity and developer productivity.